 Where to Stay in Paris:

 No matter where you choose to stay, there are a few Paris accommodation tips you should keep in mind.

 - Both Paris airports are well outside of the city.
 Only consider a night’s stay if you want to position yourself for a super early morning flight.

 - Paris has 20 arrondissements, or neighborhoods.
 I love the 5th and 6th arr.
 Regardless of my preferences, you should absolutely choose a hotel (or Airbnb) within one of these arrondissements.
 Staying outside these city limits will be a major convenience hassle.

-- Hotel rooms in Paris are small.
+- Lastly, hotel rooms in Paris are small.
 It adds to the romance…if you get my drift. 😉 Just adjust all (room) size expectations accordingly and you’re sure to be pleased.

 The Latin Quarter is the bohemian arrondissement.
 The Sorbonne, one of the first Universities in the world, is here and this draws in many students.
 As a result, prices for accommodations will generally be cheaper here and the shops less upscale.